swift-kim/SongPlayHistory/README.md

 ## Notes

-- You will not be able to see your previous records (that you made before installing the plugin) since they cannot be retrieved from anywhere.
+- You will not be able to see your previous records (that you achieved before installing the plugin) since they cannot be retrieved from anywhere.
 - The data file is located in Beat Saber's _UserData_ directory.
 - I haven't fully tested the plugin against various situations.
 If the file grows too large or makes any problem or delay, please report to _peperoro#1013 (Discord)_ for future improvement.